Nike Junior Golf Camps at University of Virginia

 - Extended Day: Sunday - Wednesday

-- During the week, day campers arrive at the Dean Family Golf Performance Center on Monday and Tuesday around 8:45am and depart from Watson-Webb Dorms at 7:00pm.
-On the final day of camp, day campers arrive at Birdwood Golf Course around 8:00am.
+- During the week, day campers arrive at the Dean Family Golf Performance Center on Monday and Tuesday around 8:45am and depart from Lile-Maupin Dorms at 8:30pm.
+On the final day of camp, day campers arrive at Birdwood Golf Course around 8:45am.
 A complete schedule of the other camp days will be given to you upon check-in.

-- Check-In: Registration for overnight campers occurs on campus at Watson-Webb Dorms between 1:00-2:30pm on Sunday.
+- Check-In: Registration for overnight campers occurs on campus at Lile-Maupin Dorms between 1:00-2:30pm on Sunday.
 Please come dressed and ready to play as afternoon golf session begins immediately following check-in.
 Registration for day campers occurs at the Dean Family Golf Performance Center at 2:45pm.
-Day campers to be picked up at 9:00pm at Watson-Webb Dorms Sunday night.
+Day campers to be picked up at 8:30pm at Lile-Maupin Dorms Sunday night.

 - Meals: Overnight campers will receive all meals during camp (breakfast, lunch, dinner).
 Extended Day campers will receive lunch and dinner.

-- Program: The All Abilities program is designed to improve the fundamental skills needed for golf; putting, chipping/pitching, full-swing and course etiquette.
-Upon arrival, all participants will be evaluated by the instructors and placed into groups based on age and ability level in various individual, small group and full group settings.
+- Program: The All Abilities program is designed to improve the fundamental skills needed for golf including putting, chipping, bunker play, and full-swing.
+On the first day of camp, all participants will be evaluated by the instructors and placed into groups based on age and ability level in various individual, small group and full group settings.